rpggio/obsidian-chat-stream/README.md

-# Obsidian Thought Thread Plugin
+# Obsidian Chat Stream

-A canvas plugin for using GPT AI completion with threads of canvas cards/notes.
-Title and content is used as prompt.
-Canvas parent notes are sent as prompt context as well.
-This enables you to build reasoning threads in the canvas, and use GPT to respond to a thread, including the relevant upstream information for context.
+An Obsidian plugin for conversing with GPT AI via canvas notes.
+Ancestor notes/files are included in the chat context.

 ## Install

 ### From BRAT

-Add `rpggio/obsidian-thought-thread` to BRAT.
+Add `rpggio/obsidian-chat-stream` to BRAT.

 ### Download Manually

 Download the latest release.
-Extract and put the three files (main.js, manifest.json, styles.css) to folder `{{obsidian_vault}}/.obsidian/plugins/rpggio/obsidian-thought-thread`.
+Extract and put the three files (main.js, manifest.json, styles.css) to folder `{{obsidian_vault}}/.obsidian/plugins/rpggio/obsidian-chat-stream`.

 ## Usage

 1. Select a note in the canvas
 2. Press Command-Enter (Mac), or Win-Enter (Windows)
-3. Response from OpenAI chat API will be appended to the card or note

-For example, you could pose a question in the note title, or first line of a card.
-GPT will answer the question, using canvas parent nodes to supply the context.
+3. OpenAI chat AI will respond in a child note, using ancestors for context
+4. Press Command-Enter on an AI note to easily begin a response

+AI notes are colored purple, and tagged with `chat_role=assistant` in the canvas data file.